rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

 - Compiler compilation speed: how long does it take to compile the compiler?
   This impacts contributors and compiler maintenance.
-- Compiler implementation complexity: building a compiler is one of the hardest things a person/group can do, and rust is not a very simple language, so how do we make the compiler's code base manageable?
+- Compiler implementation complexity: building a compiler is one of the hardest things a person/group can do, and Rust is not a very simple language, so how do we make the compiler's code base manageable?
 - Compiler correctness: the binaries produced by the compiler should do what the input programs says they do, and should continue to do so despite the